TidalHarley/VTInstructor/README.md

 ## Introduction

-This repository provides the full open-source pipeline for **VTInstructor**: generating natural-language navigation instructions for trajectories in continuous environments (R2R-CE, RxR-CE).
+This repository provides the full open-source pipeline for **VTInstructor**: generating natural-language navigation instructions for trajectories in continuous environments (e.g. R2R-CE, RxR-CE).

 It covers: